 A: Interested students are encouraged to apply as soon as they have completed the screening courses.
-As indicated we will review all student requests submitted through the UCSD Capped Major Application Tool beginning on Monday of the fifth week of each quarter (Fall/Winter/Spring).
+As indicated we will review all student requests submitted through the UCSD Capped Major Application Tool during the open application period (see below).
 Applications need to be submitted by 11:59pm Sunday of fifth week in order to be reviewed that quarter.
 Based on number of students accepted into the majors during the year, we may have a summer review period.
 Decisions will be made no later than Friday of fifth week.

 For 2017-18 the Application and Review Periods will be as follows: